mcfraczek/SecretKeyGame/README.md

 # SecretKeyGame
 ASCII adventure console framework for game.
-Contains beginning of the adventure console game.
+Contains beginning of an adventure console game.
 Simple to extend.

-The idea to create this game came from my brother - Michał.
+The idea to create this game came from my brother - Michael:)
 As a children we used to play similar games on our fathers computer from 80's. enjoy